martinatidg/citi/README.md

    -  runSimulator.sh
    -  README.md

+The user need to change the settings.properties file.

 Start the MongoDB server.

 For windows, run runSimulator.bat or double click it.

 For Unix/Linux, run runSimulator.sh